tytydraco/yessleep/out/Passenger_29.md

 "Spit it out," Summer nudged her sister.

 But before Chelsea could speak.
 We heard the metallic rings sing as the curtain slid open and Roger stood in the walkway.
 The Captain's voice blared over his head.
-"Everyone, please remain stead."
+"Everyone, please remain seated.”

 Roger walked over to the old woman and whispered something into her ear.
 The woman looked reluctant but eventually grabbed her bag and stood up.
 Following Roger behind the curtain.